Badal Roy: Career

 When Roy moved to New York, he worked as a waiter in Indian restaurants in the region.
-In the weekends, he performed as a tabla artist accompanying a sitar player at A Taste of India, an Indian restaurant in Greenwich Village in New York.
-Here, he was spotted by John McLaughlin and was asked for accompanying him in jamming sessions and later partnered to record an album My Goal's Beyond (1971).
+At weekends, he performed as a tabla artist accompanying a sitar player at A Taste of India, an Indian restaurant in Greenwich Village in New York.
+Here, he was spotted by John McLaughlin who asked Roy to accompany him in jam sessions and later to contribute to the album My Goal's Beyond (1971).
 The album was considered a landmark one in Indian-themed jazz.

 Steve Gorn spotted him in a Manhattan restaurant called Raga, eventually attracting the attention of Miles Davis.
 Davis invited Roy to join his group, and he recorded on Davis's albums On the Corner (1972), Big Fun (1969–72; released 1974), and Get Up with It (1970–74).
 Roy subsequently performed and recorded with many leading jazz musicians, including Davis, Dave Liebman, Pharoah Sanders, John McLaughlin, Herbie Hancock, Herbie Mann, Pat Metheny, Lester Bowie, Airto Moreira, Charlie Haden, Purna Das Baul, and Ornette Coleman (playing in Coleman's electric band Prime Time).
 In the 1990s Roy began performing with the Brazilian guitar duo Duofel.
 He has also collaborated with Ken Wessel and Stomu Takeishi in a fusion trio named Alankar.
 They currently have one album entitled Daybreak.

 Roy has appeared and offered workshops at RhythmFest, the Starwood Festival, and at the SpiritDrum Festival, a special tribute to the late Babatunde Olatunji (co-sponsored by ACE and Musart) with Muruga Booker, Jim Donovan of Rusted Root, Halim El-Dabh, Richie "Shakin'" Nagan, Jeff Rosenbaum and Sikiru Adepoju, among others.
 He often played with Muruga Booker in the Global Village Ceremonial Band, and with Michael Wolff & Impure Thoughts.
 In 2004, Roy worked with Richie Havens on the album The Grace of the Sun.
 In the first half of 2006, Roy travelled to Japan to appear in a tribute for David Baker, his recently deceased recording engineer and friend.

 In addition to tabla, Roy also played a variety of percussion instruments including shakers, bells, rain stick, and flexatone.
 His notable students include Geoffrey Gordon.

 In 2008, the album Miles From India, a tribute to Miles Davis on which Roy appeared, received a Grammy nomination.

 Helix, his final recording as a member of Michael Moss's Accidental Orchestra, was in 2016.